 So what temperature enlivens chocolate flavor and fragrance, creating the richest experience?

-I’ve found a surprising amount of conversation on the topic.
+I’ve found a surprising amount of conversation on this topic.
 Some people really prefer their cold cocoa.
 Personally, I just can’t embrace the flavor of refrigerated chocolate.
 Cold chocolate “dies” on my tongue.
 There’s no dimension to the flavor.
 It’s flat and dull.
 And, science may back me up on this.

 THE TEMPERATURE and FAT CONNECTION